Bethelsis/abtest-mlops/README.md

 * Classical Type of A/B testing
 * Sequential A/B testing
 * A/B testing with Machine Learning
-* DVC setup
+* data versioning using DVC
-* ML Framework Setup using CML
+* MLOps using mlfow package and Continous Integration for Machine Learning (CML).

 The notebooks in this repository contains data exploration and implementation of classical p-value based algorithm,the sequential A/B testing algorithm  and Machine learning based AB testing in Python.